 The steps involved in whole-home rewiring can vary depending on the size of the home and the existing system’s condition.
 The general overview of this process is as follows:

-Assessment and Planning: A qualified rewiring electrician from Ontime Electric will assess your home’s electrical system and detect areas where improvements are necessary.
-Based on this assessment, he will work and provide a rewiring plan suitable to your home’s electrical load and demands.
+- Assessment and Planning: A qualified rewiring electrician from Ontime Electric will assess your home’s electrical system, identify areas that need improvement, and create a rewiring plan based on your home’s electrical load and power demands.

 How Much Does Whole Home Rewiring Cost?